alajmo/sake/docs/ansible.md

 - `sake ssh <TAB>` gives me a list of all the hosts and the ability to ssh into them
 - `sake run <task> --edit` opens up the editor and navigates to the line where the task is defined, this is quite helpful when you're debugging a task
 - `sake describe/list servers --tags web` lists/describes all the servers that have the tag `web`
+- `sake run <task> --attach <server>` will run the task, then ssh into the server and give you a tty
+- `sake run <task> --tty <server> container=my-container`, enables you to replace the current process and attach to a Docker container running on a remote server.
+The `<task>` can be defined as `ssh -t $SAKE_SERVER_USER@$SAKE_SERVER_HOST "docker exec -it $container"`

 ## Performance

-Ansible is not known for its performance, in fact, just performing a simple ping to a single host over LAN takes over a second, whereas sake only takes 200 ms. And it gets worse when you increase the number of hosts, for 100 hosts it took Ansible around 3.5 seconds to complete (Pipelining enabled, gather facts off and forks set to 10), and for sake only 350 ms.
+Ansible is not known for its performance, in fact, just performing a simple ping to a single host over LAN takes over a second, whereas sake only takes 200 ms. And it gets worse when you increase the number of hosts, for instance, running ping on 100 hosts takes Ansible around 3.5 seconds to complete (Pipelining enabled, gather facts off and forks set to 10), and for sake only 350 ms.
 Additionally, I found sake to consume less memory and CPU.

 Some more extensive benchmarks can be found [here](/performance).